-Finding Marie Josephte: How One Ojibwe Woman Emerged from 200 Years of Silence
+Finding Marie Josephte: How One Ojibwe Woman Emerged from Two Centuries of Silence

 A Genealogical Journey from "Unknown Indigenous Woman" to Documented Métis Matriarch